-- Ordinal – Graphpad gives this useful explanation of ordinal data:
+- Ordinal – GraphPad gives this useful explanation of ordinal data:

 “You might ask patients to express the amount of pain they are feeling on a scale of 1 to 10.
-A score of 7 means more pain that a score of 5, and that is more than a score of 3.
+A score of 7 means more pain than a score of 5, and that is more than a score of 3.
 But the difference between the 7 and the 5 may not be the same as that between 5 and 3.
 The values simply express an order.
 Another example would be movie ratings, from 0 to 5 stars.”

 - Interval – in this type of scale, data is grouped into categories with order and equal distance between these categories.